Ask Slashdot: How Are You Responding To Cloudbleed?

 Dudebro, this is 2017 and Japan is full of automatic toilets, and yes, they get hacked.
 No, nobody cares, except the person getting the wrong wash cycle.

+People who seem to address this more on a factual level than reporting it in a hysterical way don't seem to be concerned.
+Tech news these days is rather boring and any type of hint at a security problem gets many tech journalists in a lather.
+I have little concern giving the open disclosure and quick remedy of this.
+Last year I have worked to limit myself significantly in web exposure.
+Start talking cloud and your gonna get a storm eventually.

-Changed my password on TPB to be safe (Score:3)
+Changed my password on TPB to be safe (Score:4, Funny)

 Since ThePirateBay is using cloudfare, I felt it wise to change my password on it so my download record didn't get hacked.
 Don't need anyone to know about my fetish for midget unicorn porn.